Chapter 4. Running APIcast on Red Hat OpenShift

 sudo systemctl start docker

-You can verify that the Docker containerized environment is running with the command:
+Verify that the container service is running with the following command:

 sudo systemctl status docker

 To start the OpenShift cluster, do the following: